goschtl/zope/megrok.trails/trunk/README.txt

 will find the object created by calling ``Account(username=dcr)``.
-In each case, the colon-prefixed URL elements in the Trail become keyword arguments passed to the class (or other object constructor) given as the second argument to ``Trail()``.
+In each case, the colon-prefixed URL elements in the Trail become keyword arguments passed to the class (or other callable) given as the second argument to the ``Trail()``.
 Each URL element that is not prefixed with a colon must be matched literally by the corresponding element in the submitted URL.

-A ``TrailHead`` takes over traversal for the object which you name as its ``grok.context()``, so you do not have to define a ``traverse()`` method or create a ``grok.Traverser`` for that context yourself.
-When the URL components that follow fail to match any of the ``Trail`` patterns that start from that ``TrailHead``, an error is raised that should return a ``404 Not Found`` to the user.
+A ``TrailHead`` performs traversal for the object which you name as its ``grok.context()``, so you do not have to define a ``traverse()`` method or create a ``grok.Traverser`` for that context yourself.
+When the remaining URL components fail to match any of the ``Trail`` patterns that start from a ``TrailHead``, an error is raised that should return a ``404 Not Found`` to the user (unless, of course, there is only a single URL component left and it names a view).
 If, instead, one of the URL patterns is matched, then the object named in the second argument of the ``Trail`` is instantiated with the colon-prefixed wildcard URL components provided as keyword parameters, as outlined above.

 Once the trail has been matched and resolved to an object, Trails is